nanmun/getAndCleanDataCourseProject/README.md

 3. Combine the training and the test sets to create one data set named 'data':

-	a.
-Read the test data sets:
 * Read the test subject data
 * Read the test activity data
 * Read the test feature data

-	b.
-Read the training data sets:
 * Read the train subject data
 * Read the train activity data
 * Read the train feature data

-	c.
-Column bind the feature, subject and activity data
+* Column bind the feature, subject and activity data

-	d.
-Row bind the test and training data
+* Row bind the test and training data

 4. From the combined 'data', extract only those columns numbers as identified in step 2 and the subject and activity columns, and store the resulting dataset in 'df'